-The Directors have pleasure in presenting the 56th Annual Report and the auditedfinancial statements for the year ended 31st March 2018.
+The Directors have pleasure in presenting the 58th annual report and theaudited financial statements of the Company for the year ended 31st March 2020.

 |Appropriations: || || |

 |Adjustment as per Ind AS 116 net of tax || || |

 |(Cumulative effect of retrospective application) ||4.30 || |

 |Total ||558.57 ||570.31 |

 * Exceptional cost primarily represents one time costs associated with voluntaryseparations.

 The Board of Directors of the Company (the Board) at its meeting held on 10thMarch 2020 declared an interim dividend of Rs 31 per share (620%) for the year 2019-20absorbing a sum of Rs 62.72 Cr.
 The same was paid to the shareholders on 21stMarch 2020.